VictorBusque/Ethereum_Citizen_Database/README.md

 1.- Create an Administrative Entity:

-To do so, it will be enough to create a new account ....
+To do so, it will be enough to create a new account.

 2.- Give ether to the new account: